 Home School in Colorado

-The Governor’s order to suspend in-person instruction in all of the state’s public and private schools through April 17 also includes a message that encourages remote learning.
+The Governor’s order to suspend in-person instruction in all of the state’s public and private schools through the remainder of the school year also includes a message that encourages remote learning.
 Homeschooling should be well situated for remote learning.

-When a homeschool program operates larger gatherings, it is reasonable to interpret these types of activities as falling under both the Governor’s order to suspend in-person instruction as well as the public health order to limit mass gatherings to no more than 10 people.
+When a homeschool program operates larger gatherings, it is reasonable to interpret these types of activities as falling under both the Governor’s order to suspend in-person instruction as well as the public health order to limit gatherings.

 Nonpublic Home School Programs